From Prompts to Packets: A View from the Network on ChatGPT, Copilot, and Gemini: Related Work

 On the other hand, several studies conduct network traffic characterization and modeling across different application domains and operational scenarios.
 These include video streaming services~\cite{gharakheili2019itelescope, madanapalli2021modeling, wang2024characterizing}, virtual reality platforms~\cite{lyu2023metavradar}, online gaming~\cite{lyu2024network,carracosa2022cloud}, and communication and collaboration apps~\cite{guarino2021characterizing, michel2022enabling}.
-Other prior works~\cite{aceto2021characterization, sasidharan2021prodroid, guarino2021characterizing} model the network behavior of various kinds of apps using Markovian models in addition to volumetric and statistical properties.
-We underline that none of them specifically characterizes or models the traffic generated by \gls{genai} apps.
+Other prior work~\cite{aceto2021characterization, sasidharan2021prodroid, guarino2021characterizing} models the network behavior of various kinds of apps using Markovian models in addition to volumetric and statistical properties. \begin{draft} However, existing traffic characterization and modeling studies do not explicitly address the emerging class of \gls{genai} chatbot applications, whose inference-driven and cloud-centric workloads introduce distinct traffic patterns and network stress factors. \end{draft}